nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 If you were in Application2, how would you access PageB.htm?

 #### 13. Try it out on your own computer!
 a.
-Make sure you are in your comppedagogy folder (what is the command to print your working directory?)
+Make sure you are in your comppedagogy folder (what is the command to print your working directory?) <br>
 b.
 Using the command line, navigate into the folder called **welcomeToTheLabyrinth**.
 This folder is contained in **00_remote_worksheets**, which is contained in **comppedagogy**.
-Verify where you are by using your print working directory command.
+Verify where you are by using your print working directory command. <br>
 c.
 From welcomeToTheLabyrinth, navigate into **whichWhich**.
-This folder is a *sister* folder to welcomeToTheLabyrinth.
+This folder is a *sister* folder to welcomeToTheLabyrinth. <br>
 d.
 Now navigate back into **comppedagogy**.
-Can you do this in just one command?
+Can you do this in just one command? <br>

 *Note: if you have a computer with multiple drives, switch with cd /letter, i.e. to get to the M: drive, cd /m (for git bash), or cd /Volumes if you are on a Mac.*